 This is what it was like when our ancestors went to see a silent film in the theater.
 Well, they probably didn't call it "silent" because who knew back then that there would one day be "talkies?"

 Recently I saw "Her Wild Oat" with Ben Model as piano accompanist.
 I'd laugh at the slightest humorous event, at scenes or situations that I wouldn't even notice in a modern film.
 I appreciated this artistic piece within its time period and I wasn't alone.
-The audience was riveted sharing this unique experience.
+The large audience was riveted to the stage.

-At the end, the large audience burst intovigorous applause, some stood, and I sat and watched them.
+When the movie ended, the audience burst into vigorous applause, some stood in standing ovation, and I sat and watched everyone.
 There was joy in the air.

 Be the first to comment